OXID-eSales/developer_documentation/update/eshop_from_65_to_7/update-to-7-strategies.rst

     page/shop/original_start.html.twig
   - replace original file with the converted block template in 'file' location
   - move the block template's content into a template block.
-At the top of the file put extends information pointing to the original template.
+At the top of the file put extends information pointing to the renamed original template.

    .. code:: php